Make a Planned Gift

 Bank Accounts, Investment Accounts, and Certificates of Deposit

-This allows you to retain complete control of the asset during your lifetime and to give the remaining asset to Trinity upon your death.
-Most Pay on Death or a Transfer upon Death Accounts can be created easily, using a form obtained from your bank or financial institution, and could allow assets to avoid probate.
+POD and TOD designations allow you to retain complete control of the asset during your lifetime and to give the remainder to Trinity upon your death.
+POD and TOD designations can be easily documented using a form obtained from your bank or financial institution.
+They also allow those funds to avoid probate.

 Return to the top